Bahus/easy_cache/README.md

 # Simple examples

-Code examples is the best way to show power of the package.
+Code examples is the best way to show the power of this package.
 Decorators can be simply used with default parameters only:

 ```python